tinatrinh8/Data-Science-Gentrification-Study/README.md

 - Execute all cells in the notebook to run the analysis.

 **Note:** Ensure to update any placeholder text with actual data and file paths specific to your setup.

+## 🧝🏻‍♀️ Phase 4: Data Mining 🧝🏻‍♀️

+### 🍨 Overview
+In Phase 4, we apply data mining techniques to analyze gentrification trends across Toronto neighborhoods.
+Our focus is to draw correlations from demographic and urban data variables.
+This is found in 'Phase4' file.

+### 🛤️  Data Summarization and Preprocessing
+- Visualizations (scatter plots, boxplots, histograms) provide a preliminary understanding of our data.
+- Preprocessing tasks include imputation for missing values, one-hot encoding for categorical variables, normalization of numerical attributes, and diligent feature selection to streamline our dataset.

+### 🛁  Outlier Detection (Bonus)
+- Employing the one-class SVM algorithm, we pinpoint global outliers and interpret their significance within our dataset.